 Screen Shot 2018-01-14 at 9.13.20 AM.png

 Clan Spalding is a Scottish Highland Clan that has territorial origins coming from the town of the same name in Lincolnshire, England.
 The first Spalding, of the name was in Flanders, came to England at the time of the Norman Conquest: possibly in the train of Mathilda of Flanders, wife of William I. He received a grant of lands at Berwick-on-Tweed.
 According to an old tradition a Spalding took loyal part in a crusade under Richard Coeur de Lion.
 The first of this surname recorded in Scotland is believed to be Radulphus de Spalding who, in 1225, was witness to the signing of a charter of the mill of Caterline in Kincardineshire.
 In 1318 during Robert the Bruce’s seige of Berwick, one of the town burgesses, Peter de Spalding, was so disgusted with severity of the governor that he helped Bruce’s army retake the Castle.
 Peter was rewarded by the Scottish king for his aid and was given, in the May of 1319, the lands of Ballourthy (Balzeordie) and Petmethey (Pitmachie) in Angus, as well as the keepership of the royal forest of Kylgerry.
 Ancestors from these Spaldings can be found all around the world.The Spalding Clan throughout the 17th and 18th century followed the Jacobite cause, their feudal lands and castles heavily encumbered with English sedition taxes lost all their holdings including their Baronial Seat held in Parliament for centuries.
 After the failed support of the last Stuart King, the Castles of Morcloich (Whitefield) and Ashintully which had been Spalding strongholds for centuries in Perthshire were lost and the Clan dispersed to far reaches of the world.
 Owing to the fact the Clan and its Chief fought for Prince Charles and Scotland, the clan today not residing in Scotland is considered armigerous clan, meaning it does not have a chief recognized by the Lord Lyon King of Arms.
-The last male heir descending directly from Sir Peter Spalding died in 1954 in Savannah, Georgia.
+The last male heir descending directly from Sir Peter Spalding and carrying the surname died in 1954 in Savannah, Georgia.

 The name of Spalding is armigerous and the clan chief title today goes unpursued, this creates an appearance of terminated descent but is not the case.
 The few remaining direct descendants of Thomas Spalding of Sapelo, who’s grandfather was the grandson of Andrew Spalding who received the Act of Ratification dated Whitehall 1 July 1677 and guaranteed by King Charles ll, ask that history not be distorted or deranged for the sake of title seeking or exploitation.